 Still, you have more control than you think.

-What’s the point of reference letters?
+What is the point of reference letters?

 Some applicants don’t spend more than a minute wondering why colleges require reference letters.
 They’re needed and that’s all that counts.

-But, a few moments reflecting on the purpose of these recommendations might make all the difference between a decent letter and shot at a seat or a stellar letter and early acceptance.
+But, a few moments of reflecting on the purpose of these recommendations might make all the difference between a decent letter and a shot at a seat or a stellar letter and early acceptance.
 Great reference letters can tip the scale in your favour, so you should give a lot of thought to this.

 MS Engineering programmes request references because they want a glimpse into the person you are beyond grades, test scores, and work history.
 They want to know what other people think are your strongest traits and competence levels.
 (Your perception of yourself goes into your Statement of Purpose essay.)

 A professional letter of recommendation for a master’s programme should reflect your ability to work with others, collaborate on projects, put in the extra effort to get the job done, or even just the way your brain tackles an assignment aren’t things the admissions offices will see from your test scores.